robertolofaro/selected-indicators-from-world-bank/README.md

 # indicators discountined in 2021

-The following indicators where part of the project [Doing Business project](http://www.doingbusiness.org/), that has been discountined in 2021.
+The following indicators were part of the project [Doing Business project](http://www.doingbusiness.org/), that has been discountined in 2021.

 The Press release announcing termination of the project "Doing Business" [is available here](https://www.worldbank.org/en/news/statement/2021/09/16/world-bank-group-to-discontinue-doing-business-report)